True

 Mineral ratios

-Calcium and phosphorus are two minerals that work together in the body, and a mineral ratio that many horse owners are familiar with.
-If you give the horse too much phosphorus in relation to calcium, the horse can experience what seems like a calcium deficiency, not because it is eating too little calcium, but because it is consuming too much phosphorus, phosphorus, in turn, inhibits the body's ability to absorb calcium.
-An appropriate range for the Ca/P ratio is 1.2 to 1.8.
+Calcium and phosphorus are two minerals that work together in the body and form a mineral ratio many horse owners are familiar with.
+If a horse receives too much phosphorus in relation to calcium, it may suffer from what appears to be a calcium deficiency—not because it’s consuming too little calcium, but because the excess phosphorus inhibits the body’s ability to absorb it.

 Vitamins